michaeled/FormsPopup/README.md

 ## Events

 The following events are invoked during various moments in a popup's life cycle.
-Their purpose should be self-evident.
+They're availble to all `Popup` views.

 * Initializing (happens once, during the hosting page's `Appearing` event)
 * Tapped